Skip to Main Content

 Where This Fits in the Sacramento Price Hierarchy

 Sacramento's restaurant market has widened considerably at both ends since 2015.
 At the upper range, tasting-menu formats have become more common, with Localis and The Kitchen drawing comparisons to the kind of chef-driven California cooking associated with The French Laundry in Napa or Single Thread Farm in Healdsburg.
 At the accessible end, Vietnamese spots like Pho Momma operate at the $ tier, where the value proposition is immediate and transactional.
 Mexican cooking in Sacramento tends to cluster in the $–$$ range, where Canon and Hawks also operate, though with different cuisine types.
 That mid-range positioning is not a limitation; it reflects where the genre has historically been priced in American cities outside of a small number of fine-dining outliers.
-The relevant peer set for Centro Cocina Mexicana is not Le Bernardin in New York City or Atomix in New York City, but the neighborhood restaurants where Mexican cooking is delivered with care at accessible prices — a category that has seen real quality improvement in Sacramento over the past decade.
+The relevant comparable set for Centro Cocina Mexicana is not Le Bernardin in New York City or Atomix in New York City, but the neighborhood restaurants where Mexican cooking is delivered with care at accessible prices, a category that has seen real quality improvement in Sacramento over the past decade.

 For broader comparison, Sacramento's Mexican dining scene is less developed at the upper tier than Los Angeles, where restaurants like Providence operate in proximity to serious Mexican cooking that has drawn critical attention.
 The gap between Sacramento and coastal California cities on this front is real, which is precisely why a well-executed neighborhood Mexican restaurant on J Street occupies meaningful space in the local dining map.
-See our full Sacramento restaurants guide for a broader view of how different cuisine types and price tiers map across the city.

 Planning Your Visit